 The financial statements of CAC have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to local governmental units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial principles.
-CAC also applies Financial Accounting Standards Board (FASB) statements and interpretations issued on or before November 30, 1989 to its governmental activities provided they don't conflict with or contradict GASB pronouncements.
+The more significant of the CAC's accounting policies are described below.